Policies and documents

 If you wish to appeal an academic decision, please use the forms below.
 You must submit all medical and other evidence with your appeal form.
 It is not sufficient to tell us that the evidence is available on request.

 York St John University is committed to giving its students the best learning experience it can.
 It prides itself on being a responsive and supportive organisation and in listening to its students.
 We recognise that sometimes you may encounter problems.
 The policy and procedure below explain how to submit a complaint and what will happen.
 Please use the complaints form provided.
+Further information on the complaints process can be found on the Concerns about your university experience page.

 You can expect the university to: